raycast/ripgrep/GUIDE.md

 * `-S/--smart-case`: This is similar to `--ignore-case`, but disables itself if the pattern contains any uppercase letters.
 Usually this flag is put into alias or a config file.
+* `-F/--fixed-strings`: Disable regular expression matching and treat the pattern as a literal string.
 * `-w/--word-regexp`: Require that all matches of the pattern be surrounded by word boundaries.
 That is, given `pattern`, the `--word-regexp` flag will cause ripgrep to behave as if `pattern` were actually `\b(?:pattern)\b`.